LionAG/FoundationGameCamera/README.md

 ## Known issues

-This project is still under development.
-As such some things may work partially and/or incorrectly.

-The display hook is not fully functional - to use it follow the steps:
+The display hook is not fully functional - to use it:

 1. Set the desired values using the overlay sliders.
 2. Go to display settings and move the brightness slider in any way.

-Note: Using a custom resolution scale still requires using windowed mode.
+Using a custom resolution scale still requires using windowed mode.

 #### Acknowledgments